-ERA has evaluated the existing houses on the site using the criteria in Ontario Regulation 9/06.
-The assessment is summarized below.
-In our view, the houses do not have cultural heritage value, within the context of the HCD or otherwise, and are not candidates for designation under Part IV of the Ontario Heritage Act.
+In our view, the houses do not seem to have cultural heritage value (design, associative, or contextual), within the context of the HCD or otherwise.
+Furthermore, they are not candidates for designation under Part IV of the Ontario Heritage Act.